-Linux Mint is a free Linux-based operating system designed for use on desktop computers.
+Linux Mint is a free Linux-based operating system designed for use on desktop and laptop computers.

 Yes, definitely.
 Linux Mint is designed to be comfortable and easy to use but also powerful and configurable.
 Everything is done to make the user experience better.

 Linux Mint is one of the most popular desktop Linux distributions and used by millions of people.

 User feedback is very important to us and used to consistently improve the quality of Linux Mint.

 Yes.
 Linux Mint provides Long-Term Support (LTS) releases which are supported for a duration of 5 years.

 Yes, you can sell Linux Mint without permission.
 What you cannot do is pretend to be Linux Mint or to let people believe you are affiliated with Linux Mint.